layrjs/layr/docs/introduction/web-app.md

 Both views are just methods that return some [React elements](https://reactjs.org/docs/rendering-elements.html) and they are prefixed with the [`@view()`](https://liaison.dev/docs/v1/reference/react-integration#view-decorator) decorator that essentially does two things:

-- First, it binds a view's method to a specific component, so when the method is executed by React (via, for example, a reference included in a [JSX expression](https://reactjs.org/docs/introducing-jsx.html)), it has access to the bound component through `this`.
+- First, it binds a "view method" to a specific component, so when the method is executed by React (via, for example, a reference included in a [JSX expression](https://reactjs.org/docs/introducing-jsx.html)), it has access to the bound component through `this`.
 - Second, it observes the attributes of the bound component, so when the value of an attribute changes, the view is automatically re-rendered.

 The `View()` method is quite self-explanatory.
-It just wraps some message's attributes in a few HTML elements.
+It just wraps some message's attributes in some HTML elements.

 The `Editor()` method returns a `form` element and implements a bit of logic so the user can interact with it.
 The [`useAsyncCallback()`](https://liaison.dev/docs/v1/reference/react-integration#use-async-callback-react-hook) hook, although not specific to Liaison, is provided by the [`@liaison/react-integration`](https://liaison.dev/docs/v1/reference/react-integration) package.
-This hook is a handy way to track the execution of an async function, and in our case, it is used to track the form submission.
+This hook is a handy way to track the execution of an asynchronous function, and in our case, it is used to track the form submission.
 So when the form is being submitted, the "Submit" button is disabled, and if the submission fails, an error is displayed.
 The rest of the method is just regular React code.

 ##### `Guestbook` Component